faithvoid/RenPy-NX-Quickstart/README.md

 # RenPy-NX-Quickstart
-Quick folder layout / shortcut guide to optimize build time for Ren'Py Switch ports.
+Quick folder layout / shortcut guide to optimize build time for single-file .nro Ren'Py Switch ports.
 This repository probably won't be updated frequently, so if something breaks, check if there's an update and replace the files accordingly.

 ## How to use:
 - Extract either code (missing renpy-switch.elf) or release .zip (includes renpy-switch.elf) to your folder of choice.